ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

     which segfaults.)
     Storing the actual `extents(``) return value instead of the inner extents would either waste storage (2x extents) or complicate the wording.
+    Thanks to Oliver Lee (oliverzlee@gmail.com) for an excellent discussion.

 # Proposed changes and justification